Legal provisions of COM(2022)57 - Union Secure Connectivity Programme for the period 2023-2027

 Participation of third countries and international organisations in the Programme

-1. In accordance with the conditions laid down in a specific agreement concluded in accordance with Article 218 TFEU covering the participation of a third country to any Union programme, the Programme shall be open to the participation of members of the European Free Trade Association (EFTA) which are members of the European Economic Area (EEA), as well as of the following third countries:
+1. In accordance with the conditions laid down in specific agreements concluded in accordance with Article 218 TFEU covering the participation of a third country to any Union programme, the Programme shall be open to the participation of members of EFTA which are members of EEA), as well as of the following third countries:

-2. The Programme shall be open to the participation of international organisations in accordance with agreements concluded in accordance with Article 218 TFEU.
+2. The Programme shall be open to the participation of an international organisation in accordance with a specific agreement concluded in accordance with Article 218 TFEU.

 3. The specific agreement referred to in paragraphs 1 and 2 shall: